UoB-COMSM0166/2025-group-20/README.md

 ## Design
 <p>
-  One of our early development stages required the planning of a comprehensive design and structure for our game.
-To help achieve a code-efficient and modular structure, we decided to utilise object-oriented programming principles that would organise our software around objects and their behaviour.<br><br>
+  One early development stage required planning a comprehensive design and structure for our game.
+To achieve a code-efficient and modular structure, we utilised object-oriented programming principles that organised our software around objects and their behaviour.<br><br>
-  Our first task was to identify the classes needed for our objects, for which we carried out an easy grammatical parse exercise which involved identifying nouns from a brief description of our game.
-Smoothie Operator is a game where <b>fruits</b> are <b>generated</b> on the screen, and the player must slice the fruits according to a <b>smoothie recipe</b> shown on the screen.
-If the player slices a fruit out of order, they lose a <b>life</b>.
-If the player is in samurai mode, they must also follow a unique <b>slicing pattern</b> for each fruit.
-The player gains <b>points</b> for each fruit, and for completing a recipe.
-If there are two players, the second player must control a <b>basket</b> to catch the fruit slices.<br><br>
+  Firstly we identified the classes needed for our objects, for which we performed an easy grammatical parse exercise which involved identifying nouns from a brief game description.
+Smoothie Operator is a game where  <b>fruits</b> are <b>generated</b> on-screen, which the player must slice according to a  <b>smoothie recipe</b>.
+If they slice a fruit out of order, they lose a <b>life</b>.
+I. If in samurai mode, they must also follow a unique <b>slicing pattern</b> for each fruit.
+The player gains <b>points</b> for each correctly sliced fruit and completed recipe.
+If there are two players, the second player controls a <b>basket</b> to catch sliced fruit.<br><br>
   Our core classes would therefore be:
   <ul>
     <li>Fruit</li>